St Paul’s Evangelical Lutheran Church

 It’s located in the entryway by the stairs going to the basement.

-Christian Worship Hymnal © 2021 Northwestern Publishing House.
+Service of the Word © 1993 Northwestern Publishing House.
 All rights reserved.

-Scripture quotations are from the Holy Bible, Evangelical Heritage Version ® (EHV ®)
+All Scripture readings are from the Holy Bible, Evangelical Heritage Version ® (EHV ®)